arsen-y/tg-universal-bot/README.md

 This project is a Universal Telegram AI Bot for Node.js.

-The bot uses the `node-telegram-bot-api` library to interact with Telegram and the `openai` library to work with ChatGPT.
+The bot uses the `node-telegram-bot-api` library to interact with Telegram and the `openai` library to integrate with ChatGPT.
 A MySQL database is used.
 All configurations are specified in the `.env` file.

 ## Architecture